SrikarRP/Sort-Filter-SQL-Visual/README.md

 03_create_sql_database.py: Reads the sorted, cleaned CSV file, creates a connection to a SQL Server database using SQLAlchemy, checks if the table exists, and if not, creates the table and inserts the data into it.

 Files

 movies.csv: Sample movie data in CSV format. https://www.kaggle.com/datasets/alanvourch/tmdb-movies-daily-updates

 01_clean_data.py: Python script for cleaning the data.

 02_convert_data_types.py: Python script for converting data types and sorting.

 03_create_sql_database.py: Python script for creating an SQL Server database and inserting data.

 #Usage
-Please make sure you have the necessary dependencies installed (Pandas, SQLAlchemy, pyodbc).
+Please ensure you have installed the necessary dependencies (Pandas, SQLAlchemy, pyodbc).
 Run 01_clean_data.py to clean the movie data.
 Run 02_convert_data_types.py to convert data types and sort the data.
 Update the SQL Server connection parameters in 03_create_sql_database.py.